grammyjs/examples/docker-node/README.md

 ## Dockerizing Node.js Bot Example

-This example illustrates how to run a Node.js bot using Docker.
+This example illustrates how to use Docker to run grammY bots written for Node.js.

 1. Create a bot with [@BotFather](https://t.me/BotFather), and get the **bot token**